 - 6 Sea scallops (these are the larger scallops)

-- 2 tablespoons avocado, finely chopped (Click here for How to Cut and Peel and Avocado)
+- 2 tablespoons finely chopped avocado (Click here for How to Cut and Peel and Avocado)

 - salt and freshly ground black pepper

+- Prepare serving plates.
 Add a layer of cilantro leaves to two serving plates and set aside.

+- Make the topping.
 In a small bowl, combine the tomato, avocado and roasted Hatch chiles, and set aside.

+- Plate and serve.
 Immediately place 3 scallops on each of the cilantro-garnished serving plates, and then "sprinkle" the tomato-avocado-roasted Hatch mixture over them.